dotbitHQ/das_account_indexer/readme.md

 * OS Support: Linux, Mac OS and Windows
 * Go 1.12.x or later
 * Git
-* RocksDB
+* RocksDB, version 6.x.x

 #### build

-1. according your system to install the RocksDB(version 6.x.x), here is the document: https://github.com/facebook/rocksdb/blob/master/INSTALL.md;
+1. according your system to install the RocksDB, here is the document: https://github.com/facebook/rocksdb/blob/master/INSTALL.md;

 2. clone the project to your `$GOPATH/src/`;